 If you believe that someone’s participation is lacking, then feel free to bring this up with the agitator.

 Translation: The agitator is there to bug you into participating.
 If you get involved then they’ll leave you alone.
-This person is a nuisance rather than a boss figure.
+This person is a hassle merchant rather than a boss figure.

 Every single aspect of a coop, aside from its mission, is subject to some form of instant democratic intervention.
 However meetings and votes can be stressful, time consuming, and divisive.
 With this in mind, collective decision making should be reserved for issues, which are of significant impact (beyond autonomy), but aren’t zoned under rational authority, and cannot be dealt with by officers under their delegated powers.